U.S. citizen allowed to leave Iranian prison for a week | Law-Order

 Siamak Namazi, an Iranian American imprisoned in Iran for nearly seven years on espionage-related charges rejected by Washington as baseless, has been allowed out of Tehran's Evin prison on a one-week furlough, his lawyer said on Saturday.
 Separately, his father and former United Nations official Baquer Namazi, who was also convicted on charges of "collaboration with a hostile government," has been allowed to leave Iran for medical treatment, U.N. spokesman Stephane Dujarric said in a statement.

 It was unclear if the moves might be a step toward Siamak's full release, nor whether it signals the possible furlough or release of other U.S. citizens detained in Iran.
-Soon after news of Siamak's furlough broke, Iran's Nournews said an unnamed regional nation had mediated between Tehran and Washington for the "simultaneous release of prisoners."
+Soon after news broke of Siamak's furlough, Iran's Nournews said an unnamed regional nation had mediated between Tehran and Washington for the "simultaneous release of prisoners".

 The semi-official news agency also reported that "billions of dollars of Iran's frozen assets because of the U.S. sanctions will be released soon."
 U.S. State Department spokesperson Ned Price said: "We were deeply gratified to learn from the U.N.
 Secretary-General today that Iran has lifted the travel ban imposed on Baquer Namazi."